Bmete7/QuantumNeuralNet/README.md

-# QAutoencoder for Hamiltonian Simulation
+# QAutoencoder for Solving Combinatorial Optimization Problems with Constraints

-In this work, we are aiming to create an alternative to the existing Hamiltonian Simulation solutions, by making use of the latent state representations for the data.
+In this work, we are aiming to create a novel approach for solving constraint satisfaction problems, by making use of the latent state representations for the data.

-@TUM Faculty of Informatics, Guided Research Project- 2020WS, Burak Mete, Irene Lopez Gutierrez
+@TUM Faculty of Informatics, Thesis- 2021WS- 2022SS, Burak Mete, Irene Lopez Gutierrez, Prof. Dr. Christian Mendl